Interview with Katy Murray from Tring Buzz

 Why did you decide to train as a social media manager?

 So back to that coffee…!
 Second child and again I dreamed of that killer business.
 The realities of bringing in the cash were even more pressing with double the childcare bill.

-A friend told me about her idea to retrain as a Social Media Manager with Digital Mums to get herself back into work.
+A friend told me about her idea to retrain as a social media manager to get herself back into work.
 It took about 24 hours for it to sink in that it was a brilliant idea and then another 24 that this is what I needed to do!

 And what are your plans afterwards?

 I’m very nearly finished with the course.
 My goodness – it’s been one hell of a ride!
 With the course I’ve done we run a local grassroots campaign, mine – Tring Buzz focuses on trying to create community for businesses and freelancers.

 Its become a bit of a medium to celebrate all the amazing independent businesses and business people we’re lucky to have in Tring.
 I absolutely loved every minute of it.
 I’m completely hooked.

 If you told me at the beginning some of the things that would happen to me along the way I would never have believed you!
 Obviously being tracked down by the fabulous Talented Ladies Club for an interview is among the highlights!